 Bringing industry and education together, the Airbus Global University Partner Programme connects a global network of universities to develop engineering and technology specialists of the future.

-The programme currently covers 22 universities in 11 countries, each of which is supported by a Campus team made of an Employment Marketing Manager and several Airbus employees acting as ambassadors for the company.
-Over the course of 2018, Airbus is looking to further expand its AGUPP network, adding 4 more partner universities.
+The programme currently covers 26 universities in 13 countries – each supported by a Campus team made of an Employment Marketing Manager and several Airbus employees acting as the company’s ambassadors.

-From April 19th to 21st, nearly 30 representatives from 20 partner universities around the world and 70 Airbus employees gathered at the Airbus Headquarters in Toulouse for the 5th Annual Meeting of the Airbus Global University Partner Programme (AGUPP) during which they participated in presentations and workshops on competencies, innovation and diversity.
+Nearly 30 representatives from 20 partner universities around the world and 70 Airbus employees gathered at the Airbus Headquarters in Toulouse for the 5th Annual Meeting of the Airbus Global University Partner Programme (AGUPP), during which they participated in presentations and workshops on competencies, innovation and diversity.

 University delegates visiting the A350 Final Assembly Line

-In Singapore, many of Airbus Innovations’ projects are performed in close cooperation with Nanyang Technological University (NTU), the National University of Singapore and the Singapore University of Technology & Design.
+In Singapore, many of Airbus Innovations projects are performed in close cooperation with Nanyang Technological University (NTU), the National University of Singapore and the Singapore University of Technology and Design.

 Projects include an agreement between Airbus Defence and Space and NTU to study high-capacity satellite transmissions.
 This will create greater growth opportunities for operators through the use of multi-beam and multi-satellite systems.